usdaud/algotradinglib.github.io/en/pedia/d/day_trading.md

 High-frequency trading is a subset of [algorithmic trading](../a/algorithmic_trading.md) involving thousands of trades per second, taking advantage of small price changes.
 HFT firms require cutting-edge technology and infrastructure to be successful in this space.

 ### 2. Machine Learning & Artificial Intelligence
 Machine learning and AI can analyze vast amounts of data to identify patterns that might not be immediately obvious to human traders.
-Techniques like natural language processing can analyze news articles and social media to predict market trends.
+Techniques like [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) can analyze news articles and social media to predict market trends.

 ### Prominent Companies and Platforms in Algorithmic Day Trading